What To Do & Where To Stay On The Amalfi Coast

 Palazzo Avino, Ravello

 For a pretty pink slice of paradise, Palazzo Avino is the sun-kissed luxury five-star hotel to visit.
-Situated high above the sea in the cliffside picturesque village of Ravello, the hotel is home to some of the best views across the Amalfi Coast, looking down upon the little fishing villages below.
+Situated high above the sea in the picturesque cliffside village of Ravello, the hotel is home to some of the best views across the Amalfi Coast, looking down upon the little fishing villages below.

 Every room overlooks stunning scenery, from sea-view French balconies to mountain terrain.
 The interiors are hard to fault too – think fresh walls with touches of colour and antique furnishings.